Thomas40522/DisciplineTool/README.md

 Download the product file from link: https://github.com/Thomas40522/DisciplineTool/raw/main/DisciplineTool.zip

-After unzipping the file, a folder named "build" would appear
+After unzipping the file, a folder named "DisciplineTool" would appear

 Open Chrome browser, go to the three dots on the upper right side, click More Tools -> Extensions